Yellen began Treasury job with flurry of calls and meetings, calendar shows

 As is custom for her new role, Yellen had calls with other finance ministers around the world from January through March, according to her calendar, which was made public on Friday.
 The United States was still near the beginning of its economic recovery from the COVID-19 pandemic during that time as vaccinations ramped up and widespread restrictions to curb cases began to ease.

-But she also made time to have calls with several business executives, including two whose industries have been hard hit by the pandemic: Scott Kirby, chief executive officer of United Airlines (UAL.O), and Greg Smith, the chief financial officer of Boeing Co (BA.N).
+But she also made time to have calls with several business executives, including two whose industries have been hard hit by the pandemic: Scott Kirby, chief executive officer of United Airlines, and Greg Smith, the chief financial officer of Boeing Co.

-The former Federal Reserve chief also had calls with Larry Fink, CEO of BlackRock Inc (BLK.N) and Ronald O'Hanley, CEO of State Street Corp (STT.N).
+The former Federal Reserve chief also had calls with Larry Fink, CEO of BlackRock Inc and Ronald O’Hanley, CEO of State Street Corp.
 Both firms were assigned roles in helping to administer emergency programs set up by the U.S. central bank to help financial markets last year.

 The incoming Biden administration pushed in the first two months of the year for a $1.9 trillion aid package to boost the economic recovery.
 The legislation was passed by Congress and signed into law by President Joe Biden in March.